-In order to make decisions that will contribute to regional sustainability, the Council, as per its mandate, has been developing "a common, evidenced-based understanding of the economic, social, environmental and cultural realities of the region."
-It has considered information on, among other things, demographics, labour market, and education levels and our heritage.
+In order to make decisions that will contribute to regional sustainability, the Council must have an understanding of the region, its challenges and its opportunities.
+The Council, as per its mandate, has been developing "a common, evidenced-based understanding of the economic, social, environmental and cultural realities of the region."
+It has considered information on, among other things, demographics, labour market, and education levels.
 Each Council member was appointed based on their diverse backgrounds, and each contributes a broad knowledge base to the discussion.
-The Council has sought to balance the role of Government, individuals, groups and organizations within the region.
+The Council has had to balance the roles of Government, individuals, groups and organizations within the region.

-The Council has developed an initial vision document.
-This document is intended to be a living document.
-It is intended to set the direction for actions for long-term outcomes.
-The regional priorities identified by the Council will be informed by a citizen engagement process.
+Based on the work they have completed to date the Council has developed an initial discussion document.
+This is intended to be a living document that identifies the direction for actions for long-term outcomes.